 In the 2020 Budget, Chancellor of the Exchequer Rishi Sunak announced a £2.5bn pothole repair fund, with £500m to be shared out between local councils each year for half a decade.
-The government said that the fund will be enough to repair 10 million potholes - that's a lot of potholes!.
+The government said that the fund will be enough to repair 10 million potholes.

 You should notify your car subscription provider immediately.
-They will be able to assess the damage, and advise on get your car repaired for you.
-This type of damages will be covered by the maintenance and servicing part of your subscription agreement.
+They will be able to assess the damage, and advise on getting your car repaired for you.
+This type of damage will be covered by the maintenance and servicing part of your subscription agreement.
 Whether they pursue a claim is entirely up to them because they own the car.

 There are hundreds of cars available via UK subscription companies.